robokoding/robokoding.github.io/_pages/kits/sumorobot.md

 3. Once you have updated the SumoFirmware and added your WiFi network head over to [SumoInterface](/kits/sumorobot/sumointerface).
 4. Finally in a local print shop, on a A0, you can print your own [SumoField](/assets/docs/sumofield.pdf).

 The hardware and software of the SumoRobot kit are open-source, you can find everything on [GitHub](https://github.com/robokoding).
-You can pre-order the SumoRobot kit at [kits@robokoding.com](#).
+You can pre-order the SumoRobot kit at [billing@robokoding.com](#).
+Send your billing, shipping address, contact details, how many robots you want and we will send you back an invoice.

-Price: €55
+Price: <span class="text-success">€55</span> <span class="text-danger">~~€62~~</span>
 Recommended age: 10+

 [![I sell on tindie](https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-smalls.png)](https://www.tindie.com/stores/robokoding/?ref=offsite_badges&utm_source=sellers_robokoding&utm_medium=badges&utm_campaign=badge_small)